Tuesday, 10 January 2012

 I’ve also had problems with logging into ImageShack automatically and ended up having to type in my password each time – even though it’s stored in my browsers.
 I doubt my browsers were the problem.
 I had the same issue whichever one I used.
 If you want to mark images as private, you can’t mark a whole folder’s worth in one go, because there are no folders.
 Oh yes, and I found that if my screensaver cut in during upload, the upload didn’t complete properly and I had to do it again.
 I normally have my screensaver set to run after one minute of idle time.
 Uploading, say, ten photos takes longer than a minute, so I’d have to reset my screensaver for the upload to complete.
 Actual image quality, if everything works, is fine.

-The image storage area inside ImageShack is free from ads, but you will see ads during
+The image storage area inside ImageShack is free from ads, but you will see ads during upload or download.
+The thumbnails don't display the whole image, which is another of many gripes with ImageShack.

 WORTH KNOWING!

-One big drawback you could face if you don't change the 'alt' text is that if you use the same image host and post mostly photos on your site, the name of the host will start to show up to Google as a prominent keyword.
+One big drawback you could face if you don't modify the 'alt' text is that if you use the same image host and post mostly photos on your site, the name of the host will start to show up to Google as a prominent keyword.
 The first site I ever set up was about photography and its primary content was images.
 I hosted everything on ImageShack, and after a couple of months I noticed in Google's Webmaster Tools utility that my biggest keyword (in other words, the word Google thought most represented my site) was not "photography", but "ImageShack"!
 Google thought my site was mainly about ImageShack, and the cause of that was the 'alt' text.
 I was already having problems with ImageShack so I re-hosted all the photos, making sure the 'alt' text was properly relevant to each pic.
 Even before I finished the job, the host name dropped right out of my keyword list, and Google finally recognised what was really most important on my site.

 OTHER OPTIONS